benbellick/ppx_deriving_decoders/README.md

 [mattjbray/ocaml-decoders](https://github.com/mattjbray/ocaml-decoders) is an excellent library for writing decoders using decoding combinators.
 However, writing out decoders by hand for more complicated types can be quite time-intensive.

-This library helps by automatically producing the appropriate decoder for a particular type.
+This library helps by automatically producing the appropriate decoder (and encoder!) for a particular type.

 There are two primary ways in which this library can be of use.
 (More details of both follows.)